Skoda Superb Estate hybrid interior, dashboard & comfort

 This is one area where you may favour the Volkswagen Passat if you like a posh-looking interior, as the Superb’s more bland, functional cabin doesn’t have quite the same high-class blend of material finishes and general aesthetic the VW benefits from.
 For all that, it’s a really comfortable, logical and solid-feeling interior with great standard equipment; it never feels ‘budget’ despite the good value for money this car represents.

 Heated front seats with power-adjustment and lumbar support for the driver, are standard on the iV and are comfortable even for tall drivers.
-There’s good visibility all round, but you’ll likely still want to add the rear-view camera.
+There’s good visibility all round, but you’ll likely want the rear-view camera.

 Skoda Superb dashboard